xargs(1) — Linux manual page

 string is used.

-stead, because it is POSIX compliant while this option is
+instead, because it is POSIX-compliant while this option is

 not.
 If eof-str is omitted, there is no end-of-file